BranBlack3125/geog571guiz2/README.md

 **South Georgia Coastline**

-I have created a topojson, geojson, and simplified geojson from a shapefile describing the coastline of the South Georgia and Sandwich Islands.
+I have created a topojson, geojson, and simplified geojson from a shapefile (WGS 84 projection) describing the coastline of the South Georgia and Sandwich Islands.
 The simplified geojson was simplified by a factor of 70% using mapshaper (https://mapshaper.org/) online tool, which I also used to create the geojson and topojson files.

 |File Name|File Size (KB)|
 |:---|:---|